Tag: Masan

 Steven Olmstead talks about writing letters home.
 He mentions that there were not opportunities to write when on the front lines and that while he received letters from family and friends, he did not write back very often.
 He recalls a fellow marine asking his permission to write to his sister and shares that the marine and his sister were eventually married.

-Tex Malcolm was shipped to Korea on Nov.
-1950 after stopping in Japan.
-All the different US branches were on one ship and the conditions were packed with multiple soldiers getting seasick.
-He landed at Pusan on Dec.
-12, 1950 on his 21st birthday.
+Tex Malcolm reports on being shipped to Korea in late 1950 after stopping in Japan.
+He describes the cramped quarters aboard the ship with soldiers getting seasick.
+He remembers landing at Pusan on December 12, 1950, on his 21st birthday.

 Arriving at Masan

-Tex Malcolm arrived at Masan by train and he assisted other Marine Reserves out of their LST, but they looked terrible.
-In the city, he only saw fox holes and no buildings.
-After being assigned to Baker Company, 7th Marines, Tex Malcolm volunteered to shoot the 3.5 guns to protect the command staff.
+Tex Malcolm recalls arriving at Masan by train and he assisted other Marine reserves out of their LST, but they looked terrible.
+He reports traveling to a tent division with fox holes but no buildings.
+After being assigned to Baker Company, 7th Marines, Tex Malcolm recounts volunteering to shoot the 3.5 guns to protect the command staff.

 William “Bill” F. Beasley